 Even the most dedicated guitar fan and John Lennon fan (which makes most of us) might be surprised that John was an enthusiastic tinkerer of his own guitars.
 Lennon's Casino (along with all his other guitars) went through subtle changes in hardware, tremolo systems and color finishes.
 Each change seemed to reflect the tone of his music.
 His Casino was a stock sunburst in the mid-'60s, spray painted white (on the back) for Sgt.
 Pepper's Lonely Hearts Club Band, stripped natural for the "White Album" and Plastic Ono Band era, and probably was slated to be refinished again.

-And today at the end of 2013, John Lennon remains both a rock and roll hero and a man of peace and the Casino is still considered his iconic instrument.
+And today at the end of 2016, John Lennon remains both a rock and roll hero and a man of peace.
+And the Casino is still considered his iconic instrument.
 Photographs of Lennon are still just as striking as ever, whether you're looking at photos by Astrid Kirchherr or Jurgen Vollmer from the early '60s or Lennon hanging out with Cheap Trick, making sketches for Double Fantasy in 1980.
 During this time of year, it's also moving to revisit John's spirited and candid interviews.
 They are all over the place, if you care to look, and his last interviews are full of warm and generous quotes about his old mates, The Beatles, as well as his peers.

 If you can find it, check out John's long interview with Brian Peebles of the BBC, made in December 1980, where Lennon comments on a wide range of topics from his appreciation for "brother" Paul McCartney ("I admire him.
 He's one of the most innovative bass players ever"), Beatle bootlegs ("we were great at the BBC"), David Bowie ("he's such a talent.
-And you never know which one you're talking to"), his fondness for new wave acts like B-52s ("they're copying Yoko to a 't'") and his love for heroes Chuck Berry, Buddy Holly and Elvis.
+And you never know which one you're talking to"), his fondness for new wave acts like B-52s ("they're copying Yoko to a 'T'") and his love for heroes Chuck Berry, Buddy Holly and Elvis.
 Here, you'll also find lots of funny moments, too, especially his comments about stereo sound - "I was never sold on stereo.
 Why didn't we just put the drums in the middle?
 I'll have to ask George Martin."

 From friends, we hear little-known facts and they all seem priceless.
 Lennon was Peter Boyle's best man, a fan of Fawlty Towers, a disciple of jazz pioneer Charlie Christian (John added Charlie's trademark pickup to his Les Paul Special), and sailed a small boat to safety during a storm in the Bermuda triangle.
 And then there are the very funny Beatles Christmas fan club records and old clips with Dudley Moore and Peter Cook.

+War is still not over and peace seems once again a high concept.
 But if you ever doubt that one person can make a big difference, think of John Lennon.
 Thanks to his belief that rock and roll could change the world, it did.
 And somewhere in the world, right now, there is a kid looking in the window of a guitar store at a Casino and thinking: "that's the Revolution guitar... cool."